 We provide extensive individual counseling throughout the post-bac program and during the medical school application process.
 In addition, we offer individual and group tutoring, MCAT preparation sessions, workshops on medical school admissions, and discussions with physicians and medical school admission directors.

-How will your program adapt to the changes being made to the MCAT in 2015?
+How has your program adapted to the changes made to the MCAT in 2015?

-MCAT 2015 will include topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, as well as topics from biochemistry.
-There will be a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior that will cover topics from the behavioral sciences.
-Statistical reasoning and critical thinking will be incorporated into all sections of the new MCAT.
-For complete information, please visit aamc.org/mcat2015.
-Starting in 2014-15, our program will adapt to reflect the new 2015 MCAT.
-You will take a three-week intensive biochemistry course between the fall and spring semesters, in addition to the biochemistry that is incorporated into the existing biology and organic chemistry courses.
-Statistics is integrated throughout the coursework, labs, and our non-credit math review, and there will be preparation in the social and behavioral sciences.
-Of course, our MCAT course will reflect these changes in order to best prepare you for the exam.
+The new MCAT, introduced in 2015, added topics from biochemistry, as well as those from courses in general chemistry, organic chemistry, biology, and physics.
+There is a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior that covers topics from the behavioral sciences.
+Statistical reasoning and critical thinking are incorporated into all sections of the new MCAT.
+Starting in 2014-15, our program adapted by adding a three-week intensive biochemistry course between the fall and spring semesters, in addition to the biochemistry that is incorporated into the existing biology and organic chemistry courses.
+Statistics is integrated throughout the coursework, labs, and our non-credit math review, and preparation in the social and behavioral sciences has been added to our MCAT course to best prepare you for the exam.